The Yaqui Girl

 The Yaqui Girl is an American short film made in 1910.
 It was directed by James Young Deer, starring Virginia Chester.
-This was Virginia's first silent film.
+This was Chester's first silent film.
 The duration of the film is 1,000 feet (300m), which is approximately one hour.
 The film premiered on December 31, 1910, in the United States.
 This was the first production of Pathé Frères West Coast company, a new American version of a famous French film company.

 Cast

 Virginia Chester appeared as 'Silver Love'.
 Chester starred in several films after her debut in The Yaqui Girl at the age of 14.
 Restitution was Virginia's first feature-length film.
 She died at the age of 30 from pulmonary tuberculosis.